-Jessica’s work as a designer has taken her to many venues in New York and around the country, with diverse projects in theatre, dance, and opera.
-New York designs include productions with La Mama Experimental Theatre Club, 59E59, Flux Theatre Ensemble, New Opera NYC, Alivewire Theatrics, The Adjusted Realists, Red Fern Theatre, Castillo Theatre, Two Headed Calf, Midlantic Theatre, SoHo Rep, Heiress Productions, Cloud City, Dixon Place, The Exchange / Orchard Project, and Epic Theatre Ensemble Education Programs.
+Jessica’s work as a designer has taken her to many venues in New York and around the country, with diverse projects in theatre, dance, and opera, with a focus on developing new work.
+New York designs include productions with La Mama Experimental Theatre Club, 59E59, A.R.T New York Theatres, Flux Theatre Ensemble, New Opera NYC, Alivewire Theatrics, The Adjusted Realists, Red Fern Theatre, Castillo Theatre, Two Headed Calf, Midlantic Theatre, SoHo Rep, Heiress Productions, Cloud City, Dixon Place, The Exchange / Orchard Project, and Epic Theatre Ensemble Education Programs.
 She is the resident lighting designer with SB Dance in Salt Lake City, and a frequent sound & lighting designer at Salt Lake Acting Company.
 She has worked as an assistant or associate designer at Hartford Stage, Westport Country Playhouse, and Barrington Stage Company.
 Jessica has also served as a lecturer or guest designer at Hampshire College, Endicott College, Amherst College, Smith College and Yale University.

 Awards include the New York State Decentralization of the Arts Award (2008) for her theatre work in underserved rural communities, the Weber State Hemingway New Faculty Award (2014), the Weber State Outstanding Mentor Award for the College of Arts and Humanities (2016), and the Design Arts Utah Juror’s Award Winner (2016).